GKM sheaves and nonorientable surface group representations: GKM theory

 \subsubsection{Monodromy sheaves}

-So far every example of a GKM-sheaf has come from a $T$-space.
-Now we provide a construction of GKM-sheaves using combinatorial and algebraic data.
+So far our examples of a GKM-sheaf have come from $T$-spaces.
+Now we consider a construction of GKM-sheaves from combinatorial and algebraic data.
 Let $\Gamma$ be a GKM-\emph{graph} with a finite number of non-degenerate edges.
 Let $\E^{nd} \subset \E$ denote the set of nondegenerate edges.
-For the sake of convenience we choose an orientation for each $e \in \E^{nd}$.
-That is, we choose source and target maps $s,t: \E^{nd} \rightarrow \V$, such that $I(e) = \{ s(e), t(e)\}$.
-A \textbf{local system} on $\Gamma$ consists of a (finitely generated, $\Z$-graded) free $A$-module $M$ called the \textbf{fibre} and a map $\rho: \E^{nd} \rightarrow Aut(M)$.
+Choose an orientation for each $e \in \E^{nd}$, by defining source and target maps $s,t: \E^{nd} \rightarrow \V$, such that $I(e) = \{ s(e), t(e)\}$.
+A \emph{local system} on $\Gamma$ consists of a (finitely generated, $\Z$-graded) free $A$-module $M$ called the \emph{fibre} and a map $\rho: \E^{nd} \rightarrow Aut(M)$.